Ria is a young millennial from the U.S. Midwest who bought her own condo in 2015 after jumping at a good deal.

 In today's economy, young people move frequently, and job instability can be a problem in many industries.
 With many 20-somethings prioritizing experiences over possessions, owning a home or condo may be the last thing on their mind.
 However, investing in a small property in a city you intend to live in for a while can be a really smart choice.
 After all, who wants to just throw away money on rent?

-Though the up-front costs to home ownership can be a little steep, you can probably find a great starter property with a down payment that's lower than that vacation you've been planning.
+Though the up-front costs of homeownership can be a little steep, you can probably find a great starter property with a down payment that's lower than that vacation you've been planning.
 Here are five reasons why you should strongly consider investing in a home.

 Plus, if you make improvements to the property while you're living there, you can probably turn around and sell the property for a significantly higher amount in a few years.
 This is especially true for suburbs that are next to growing cities.